remillet/Tools/scripts/csops/README.md

 csidletime
 ```
 ##### Description
 Shows the amount of time elapsed since the last user activity in CollectionSpace.
 The time is printed to standard output, in seconds.
-The time of last user activity is heuristically determined using log files, and therefore may not be accurate.
+The time of last user activity is heuristically determined using log files, and therefore may not be entirely accurate.
 For example, requests do not appear in certain logs until they have completed, so a long running request that is still in progress may not be detected.
-If no idle time can be determined (for example, if no logs exist), nothing is printed.
+If the idle time cannot be determined (for example, if no logs exist), nothing is printed.

 ### csstarttime - show when CollectionSpace started
 ##### Synopsis